 - Add toasted coconut or cacao nibs to the coating.

-- Instead of honey, drizzle the ice cream balls with chocolate, buttersotch, or caramel syrup.
+- Instead of honey, drizzle the ice cream balls with melted chocolate, hot fudge, butterscotch, or caramel sauce.

 There are so many varieties of ice cream scoops.
-For this recipe, you want about a ⅓ cup of ice cream and I use the 2-ounce scoop dipper for this recipe because it makes a nice round roll.
+For this recipe, you want about a third cup of ice cream and I use the 2-ounce scoop dipper for this recipe because it makes a nice round ice cream ball.

 You can change up the cereal, but it is best to use something that has flakes, or a biscuit-type cereal that can be crushed down into small pieces so they stick to the ice cream balls.